viennacl/viennaclbench-dev/README.md

 <h2>Requirements - First Prototype</h2>
 -Works with Qt4 (tested with 4.8.5) and Qt5 (tested with 5.2.0 and 5.3.0)<br>
--Qt Creator with qmake; alternatively, a cmake build is now available<br>
+-Qt Creator with QMake; alternatively, a CMake build is now available<br>
 -CMake 2.8.11 (Qt5) or 2.6 (Qt4)<br>
 -ViennaCL 1.5.2<br>
 -Boost 1.55<br>